amnn/3rd-year-report/report.md

 dynamic programming algorithm for testing whether a grammar
 $G=(N,\Sigma,\mathcal{R},S)$ generates a string $w\in\Sigma^*$ in
 $\Theta({\lvert{}w\rvert}^3\lvert G\rvert)$ time, where $G$ is in Chomsky
 \textit{normal} form.
-We instead present a variant for CRF grammars (The only modifications are those omitting cases, so their details have been elided).
+We instead present a variant for loosened CRF grammars, in which we treat terminals in branch rules as rules that always yield themselves.

 \begin{figure}[htbp]
   \caption{Tabulation scheme for \textsc{CYK}.
 We take $\llbracket P\rrbracket$